 Friday, April 21, 2017

 In other news, my daughter is all moved in to her new apartment, all painting and plastering work completed.
 She and her boyfriend, my son and his girlfriend, and I spent last Saturday at Ikea, giving our opinions on items to outfit her space.
 She bought a rug, curtains, bathroom stuff, kitchen stuff, and it was all so much fun hanging with that crew.
 Then on Sunday, which was Easter, we gathered again.
 They all came over to our house, along with my friend Leslie, for my husband's smoked brisket and my corn-and-cheese casserole, followed by a pitcher of margaritas made from scratch by my husband and daughter.
-We watched a movie together, and hung out just chilling and talking late into the night, and then my children and their significant others went home, and I got to experience how sweet it can be to have them in my house, and then hug them goodnight and settle into a peaceful night with my husband.
-It helps that they're both connected to lovely people, who I got to know well and become very fond of while my kids were still living at home.
+We watched a movie together, and hung out just chilling and talking late into the night, and then Leslie and my children and their significant others went home, and I got to experience how sweet it can be to have them in my house, and then hug them goodnight and settle into a peaceful night with my husband.
+It helps that our kids are both in relationships with lovely people, whom I got to know well and became very fond of while both kids were still living at home.
 All in all, a very emotionally grounding Easter for this new empty nester.